 High Dividend Yields:

-MNCs are known for rewarding its shareholders with high dividends and as the government in its last budget abolished the controversial DDT tax, MNC companies are going to be the biggest beneficiary of this move.
-Some MNC companies have already started paying high dividends from the April-June, 2020 quarter.
+MNCs are known for rewarding their shareholders with high dividends and as the government in the Budget 2020 abolished the controversial DDT tax, MNC companies were the biggest beneficiary of this move.

-Elaborating more on the companies selected in our model portfolio-
+Elaborating more on the MNC Stocks in our model portfolio-

 Nestle India is a leading player in the Indian FMCG industry with an established market position in most of its product categories.
 The company is a pioneer in the culinary segment with a range of products under the Maggi brand.
 Nestle stands as a market leader in 85% of its product portfolio like milk products and nutrition (96.5% in Infant Cereals), beverages (Nescafe 51%), prepared dishes (Instant Pasta Maggi -74%) and cooking aids (Nestle EveryDay 44%), and chocolate and confectionery (63%).
 In these segments, Nestle India benefits from its strong cash generation and well-established brands.
 The company has leadership position in seven out of eight categories and has been able to maintain its share across categories despite the increasing competition.

 Nestle S.A holds 62.7% stake in the India business and is one of the world’s largest players in the Food and Beverage sector.
-It enjoys access to its parent’s proprietary technology and strong research and development capabilities which is a big advantage for the brand.
-The company’s PAT has grown at a CAGR of 18.6% in the last 5 years and has continuously outperformed its peers.
-It has also been maintaining healthy ROE and ROCE of 40.9% and 61.6% respectively in the last 5 years.
-Moreover it is virtually debt free with a Debt to Equity ratio of 0.07.
-It has also been maintaining effective average operating margins of 22.2% in the last 5 years.
+Nestle India enjoys access to its parent’s proprietary technology and strong research and development capabilities which is a big advantage for the brand.
+The company’s PAT has grown at a CAGR of 18.1% in the last 5 years and has continuously outperformed its peers.
+It has also been maintaining a healthy ROE and ROCE of 113% and 147% respectively in the last 5 years.
+Moreover it is virtually debt free with a Debt to Equity ratio of 0.13.
+It has also been maintaining effective average operating margins of 24.4% in the last 5 years.

 HUL is one of the largest FMCG companies in India.
 Five of its brands generate annual turnover of over Rs.2,000 Cr each and 7 brands generate annual turnover of over Rs.1,000 Cr each.
 With over 40 brands spanning 12 distinct categories such as personal wash, fabric wash, skin care, hair care, oral care, deodorants, colour cosmetics, beverages, ice creams, frozen desserts and water purifiers, HUL is part of the everyday life of millions of consumers across India.
-The company’s brands hold the top two spots in most categories it is present in, in terms of market share.
+The company’s brands hold the top two spots in terms of market share in most categories it is present in.
 Its product portfolio includes home care (34% of Revenues), Beauty & Personal care products (44% of Revenues), Foods and Refreshments (19% of Revenues).
 The company is a subsidiary of Unilever Plc located in the UK that holds a 67% stake in HUL, it’s the world’s largest consumer goods company present across 190 countries.

-HUL’s brands have high visibility and have sustained leadership over decades, backed by an extensive distribution network, strong advertising and marketing support.
-HUL has been leveraging its distribution strengths to adapt its channel strategy for products and market segments.
+HUL’s brands have high visibility and have sustained leadership over decades, backed by an extensive distribution network and strong advertising and marketing support.
+HUL has been leveraging its distribution strengths to adapt its channel strategy for its products and market segments.

-HUL is the first consumer company to cross Rs.5 lakh Cr Market capitalization making it the highest market capitalization company in the FMCG sector.
-The company’s sales have grown at a CAGR of 4.4% and its PAT has grown at a CAGR of 13.3% in the last 5 years.
-HUL has been maintaining healthy ROE and ROCE of 79.8% and 110.2% respectively over the past 3 years.
-The company is virtually debt free and has been maintaining adequate liquidity with the current cash levels of around Rs.5,000 Cr.
+HUL is the first consumer company to cross Rs.5 lakh Cr market capitalization making it the highest market cap company in the FMCG sector.
+The company’s sales have grown at a CAGR of 7.8% and its PAT has grown at a CAGR of 14.4% in the last 5 years.
+HUL has been maintaining a robust ROE and ROCE of 53.8% and 74.4% respectively over the past 5 years.
+The company is virtually debt free and has been maintaining adequate liquidity with the current cash levels of over Rs.5,000 cr.
 HUL’s largest merger in the FMCG sector with GlaxoSmithKline Consumer Healthcare ltd have started showing synergies across its food and beverages brands, by acquiring popular brands like Horlicks, Boost HUL has strengthened its Food & Refreshments portfolio.